^

 Infusion therapy

-Infusion therapy is one of the initial measures for maintaining hemodynamics and, above all, CB.
-Its main tasks in patients with sepsis:
+Infusion therapy is one of the initial measures to maintain hemodynamics and, above all, cardiac output.
+Its main tasks in patients with sepsis are:

 • restoration of adequate tissue perfusion,